 Otter Island has some of the best Woodland Caribou habitat on the north shore of Lake Superior and is an area of special preservation in Pukaskwa National Park.
-We encourage paddlers to explore the island but please do so from the water rather than on land.
+We encourage paddlers to explore the island from the water not the land.